renerocksai/renerocksai.stow/README.md

 on nixos, do this in a conda env and use the conda env when editing python files. if entering a conda env is too much work, then use `bin/pylsp.sh` as language server (rename it to pylsp).

+Update: on nixos, `bin/pylsp` does this without conda in a clean, transparent nix-shell.

 #### Debugging Python

 ```console